 WHAT IS INTERCON?

-In a world as connected as ours, where we install know what happens in the opposite corner of the globe, MUN is also evolving.
-PIMUN conceived “INTERCONNECTIVITY” in 2019, as a different way to see Model UN.
+In a world as connected as ours, where we instantly know what happens in the opposite corner of the globe, Model UN is also evolving.
+PIMUN conceived “INTERCONNECTIVITY”, as a different way to see Model UN.
 In interconnectivity , any event, decision or voting occurring in one committee has an impact on all other.
-Representatives of Member States must work in close cooperation in order to defend their national interests in each committee.
-The very last session of debate is an extraordinary general assembly, where all the representative meet to discuss a final and comprehensive resolution.
+Representatives of Member States work in close cooperation with their co-delegates in other committees in order to defend their national interests in all of them.
+After two days of debate inside committees, with lobbying occurring from one committee to the other, the very last session is an extraordinary general assembly, where all the representative meet to discuss a final resolution.

 TOPIC OF PIMUN 2019

-With the topic: “ADAPTING TRANSBOUNDARY WATER GOVERNANCE TO THE WORLD’S CHALLENGES”, Interconnectivity in this 2019 edition of PIMUN aims to create a complete multilateral agreement on the key areas of international water policy: security, economics and urbanization, giving an answer to the issues that surround equity, human rights and private intervention.
+With the topic: “ADAPTING TRANSBOUNDARY WATER GOVERNANCE TO RISING GLOBAL ENVIRONMENTAL CHALLENGES”, Interconnectivity in this 2019 edition of PIMUN aims to create a complete multilateral agreement on the key areas of international water policy: security, economics and urbanization, giving an answer to the issues that surround equity, human rights and private intervention.

 COMMITTEES IN PIMUN 2019